craigsapp/RationalNumber/index.md

 * **isNegative** &mdash; Returns true if smaller than 0.
 * **isInteger** &mdash; Returns true if denominator is 1.

-Additional methods provided in RationalNumber-math.js:
+### Additional functions

+The following RationalNumber methods provided additional arithmetic processing from the optional RationalNumber-math.js file:

 * **abs** &mdash; Return a copy of the RationalNumber which is non-negative.
 * **invert** &mdash; Switch the numerator and denominator.